Measurement Error and Counterfactuals in Quantitative Trade and Spatial Models: Widely Applicable Default Approach

 \subsection{Default Prior and Measurement Error Model}

+In many applications, the support of the true data and the sampling process naturally suggest both a measurement error model and a prior.
+For example, when observing migration shares constructed from count data, a multinomial measurement error model arises naturally from sampling variation.
+Since the true shares are non-negative and must sum to one, a Dirichlet prior provides a coherent and tractable specification.

-Often it will be clear what a sensible prior and measurement error model are, for example a Dirichlet prior when observing migration shares.
-For when this is not the case, in this section I provide a widely applicable default approach for quantifying uncertainty about a counterfactual prediction of interest.
-This default approach can be applied out-of-the-box to many quantitative trade and spatial models, but can also easily be adapted to other settings.
-It recommends default choices for the prior distribution and measurement error model, and discusses how to calibrate both based on observed data.\footnote{Rather than estimating the parameters of the prior distribution for the true underlying data, which corresponds to an empirical Bayes approach, one could alternatively specify prior distributions for these parameters, which corresponds to a hierarchical Bayes approach.}
+For settings where such natural choices are not available, this section proposes a widely applicable default approach for quantifying uncertainty about the counterfactual prediction of interest.
+This default approach can be applied out-of-the-box to many quantitative trade and spatial models, but can also be easily adapted to other settings.
+It recommends default choices for the prior distribution and measurement error model, and discusses how to calibrate both based on observed data.